 The old system is held in place by a tenuous intertwining of fortunes between the institutions and the people who use them.
 We know the system is rigged but if we tear it down we tear ourselves down with it – unless we have prepared for the eventuality.
 For a century we have not been given an alternative and we’ve been schooled into believing that alternatives are impossible.
 Bitcoin corrects these fallacies.
 The shorter the time-lag between realization and adoption the greater we stand to benefit.

-Bitcoin does not, and never will need any institutions, but institutions will need Bitcoin.
+Bitcoin does not and never will need any institutions, but institutions will need Bitcoin.